A Few Words About Me

 Here you can read my blog and get acquainted with the projects I participated in.
 You can find a detailed list in the relevant section.

 My scientific and thematic articles are in the publications section.
+You can pay for my services and also support my projects here.

 On the right, you see those projects I consider the most exciting and actively involved in.